Back to blog

 Plant network readiness is different from office network readiness.
 Review latency between plant devices and cloud services, local buffering needs, offline mode, firewall rules, VPN or private connectivity, DNS dependencies, identity provider access, certificate management, endpoint security, and monitoring coverage.

 Do not assume every machine-adjacent workflow should depend on real-time cloud connectivity.
 Some workloads need local edge processing, store-and-forward queues, or a phased hybrid design.
-Decide what must remain local for safety, uptime, or latency reasons, and what can move to cloud without affecting the shift.
+Decide what must remain local for safety, uptime, autonomy, or latency reasons, and what can move to cloud without affecting the shift.

 AreaReadiness CheckEvidence

-Device integrationsAre gateways and middleware migration-ready?Protocol, owner, and failure-mode documentation
+Device integrationsAre gateways and middleware migration-ready?Protocol, owner, and failure-mode documentation.

 6. Plan Downtime Windows Around Production Reality